Is Alimony Taxable in Connecticut?

 To claim the deduction, you must report the total amount of deductible alimony payments on your federal tax return using IRS Form 1040 or 1040NR.
 It’s important to maintain accurate records of your payments, including dates, amounts, and the recipient’s name and Social Security number.

-Factors Affecting the Taxability of Alimony
+Factors Affecting the Taxability of Pre-2019 Alimony Agreements

 Various factors influence the taxability of alimony.
 Understanding these factors can help both alimony payers and recipients navigate the tax implications associated with their divorce settlement.
-Two key factors that affect the taxability of alimony include the presence of a written divorce agreement and the duration of alimony payments.
+Two key factors that affect the taxability of pre-2019 alimony include the presence of a written divorce agreement and the duration of alimony payments.

 The Presence of a Written Divorce Agreement